-This is why we've created the Data Watchdog, a unique checkpoint that is on the lookout for any such questionable or risky data.
+The Data Watchdog is a unique checkpoint that is on the lookout for any questionable or risky data.
 After all, we don't want anyone to be guilty of email abuse; it damages reputation and deliverability.

-This is why you'll encounter the Data Watchdog whenever you import contacts.
+That's why you encounter the Data Watchdog whenever you import contact email addresses.

-- Firstly, it protects the sender who's uploading the data.
-By assessing and blocking problematic data, we're protecting you from complaints and potential ISP blacklistings, and guarding your all-important delivery rates.
+Protects the sender who's uploading the data.
+By assessing and blocking problematic data, we're protecting you from complaints and potential ISP blocklistings, and guarding your all-important delivery rates.

 Therefore it’s designed specifically to protect ALL of our clients and potential recipients from difficulties caused by ANY user sending to suspect data.
 This is undoubtedly a good thing.

 But data verification is still your responsibility

 The Data Watchdog isn't a data verification tool, and shouldn't be relied upon as one.
 It's the responsibility of all users and their data providers to ensure the data they're sending to isn't problematic.

 The Data Watchdog blocks any suspicious data it's previously seen and red-flagged, and, where possible, it blocks data that exhibits known characteristics of suspicious data.
 As such, it's intended to help protect our reputation and yours.
 It's not intended to provide a substitute for the sender ensuring the quality and trustworthiness of their lists.